Coronavirus (COVID-19) advice and information

 Play your part, protect our district

-Wyre Forest District Council is working closely with Public Health England to stop the spread of coronavirus, but we need you to play your part, protect our district.
+Wyre Forest District Council is working closely with UK Health Security Agency (previously known as Public Health England) to stop the spread of coronavirus, but we need you to play your part, protect our district.

 - a high temperature

 - a loss of, or change to, your sense of smell or taste

 Anyone who has symptoms of coronavirus (COVID-19) can get a free test.

 - You need to order a test immediately.
 Get a test online or call 119

 The following individuals will be required to self-isolate, should they be identified as a close contact of a positive COVID-19 PCR test result: